OutSystems/docs-product/src/develop/processes/actions-extended/close-wait-action.md

 * **ActivityId**: id of the activity instance.
 (Type: Activity Identifier; Mandatory)

-* **Wait Input Parameters**: one parameter for each input parameter in the Wait activity definition.
+* **Wait Output Parameters**: one input parameter for each output parameter in the Wait activity definition, if any.

 <div class="warning" markdown="1">